 Buying a house and getting a mortgage can be a stressful experience – especially if you’re going through it for the first time.
-With terms such as variable, fixed, closed, open, prime interest rates and many more, it can be easy to get intimidated.
+Whether you’re going through a traditional bank or a mortgage broker, with terms such as variable, fixed, closed, open, prime interest rates and many more, it can be easy to get intimidated.
 Because of all this new information zipping past you it’s unfortunately very common to misunderstand important details when it comes to what is often the most important purchase of our lives.

 If you’re new to the process or just need a quick refresher on any aspect of the house purchasing process in Canada, check out our comprehensive FREE eBook: Getting Your Foot In The Door.

 Since I’ve been looking to get a pre-approved mortgage for a while now after amassing a down payment (check out the free ebook if you want to know more about how I saved for a down payment) I’ve been researching and meeting with a variety of mortgage brokers and bank specialists.
 I wanted to share some of what I learned with you all, so that you can sound like you’ve been doing some research when you meet with your mortgage people.
 Here are some basics when it comes to variable vs fixed and open vs closed mortgages.